 Neither Alternative 4B nor Alternative 4D would be projected to have negative human health or environmental consequences resulting from project-related vehicle or ferry vessel emissions.
 In response to comments on the 2014 Draft SEIS, ferry emissions modeling was performed to estimate the annual load of emissions (tons/year) for all alternatives relative to total emissions loading at active marine centers.
-The results of that modeling effort indicate that the ferry emissions associated with Alternative 4B would be approximately four to five times the AMHS ferry emissions of Alternative 1 - No Action, but the contribution to total marine vessel emissions of Alternative 1 - No Action.
+The results of that modeling effort indicate that the ferry emissions associated with Alternative 4B would be approximately four to five times the AMHS ferry emissions of Alternative 1 - No Action, but the contribution to total marine vessel emissions would be minor.
+Alternative 4D would have emissions approximately double the ferry emissions of Alternative 1 - No Action.
 See Attachment 1 to the 2017 Update to Appendix T - Air Quality Modeling Memorandum in Appendix Z for detailed modeling results and Section 4.9.2.7 for a discussion of the potential cumulative impact.